-- (i) Medical need means where written evidence has been provided from a medical officer clinical or the child's practitioner/specialist showing that the child's condition would make it detrimental to the child's health not to admit him/her to the School.
+- Medical need means where written evidence has been provided from a senior clinical medical officer or the child's general practitioner / specialist showing that the child's condition would make it detrimental to the child's health not to admit him/her to the School.
 This may include written evidence where the parent has a medical need and/or disability which would make it detrimental for the child to attend a different school; this may be supported by evidence of the child as a young carer.
-Evidence to be relied upon must be submitted with the Supplemental Information Form and sent to the School on or before 15th January 2021. - (ii) Social Need means where the child is of confirmed refugee status.
-Written evidence of this from the home LA must be submitted with the Supplemental Information Form and sent to the School on or before 15th January 2021.
+Evidence to be relied upon must be submitted with the Supplementary Information Form and sent to the School on or before 15th January 2025. - (ii) Social Need means where the child is of confirmed refugee status.
+Written evidence of this from the home LA must be submitted with the Supplementary Information Form and sent to the School on or before 15th January 2025.